It’s finally baking weather again, and I’m kicking it off with this glorious Banana Bundt Cake with Caramel Sauce.

 That’s right.
 It’s a banana cake, not a bread — though if you’re looking for a good recipe for that, try my banana bread with no added sugar.

 Topped with a silky golden caramel sauce, this banana bundt cake is decadent.
 Your family will oooh and ahh at first sight, and the rave reviews will continue once they’ve had their first taste.

 Banana Bundt Cake Recipe Tips

-I imagine you could make this in a regular cake pan, or even loaf pans, but I haven’t tried it.
-I bought a Bundt pan last year to try this recipe for roasting chicken (which is delicious, by the way).
-Then I tried a few other ways to use a bundt pan, too.
-But mostly I used it to work on this recipe.
+I imagine you could make this in a regular cake pan, or even a loaf pan, but I haven’t tried it.
+I bought a Bundt pan last year to try this recipe for roast chicken and wanted to come up with other uses for it to justify how much cupboard space it occupies.

-For the same reason, you want to puree that banana until it is silky smooth.
+Take the time to puree the banana in this recipe well.
+Chunks left in the batter will deflate the air bubbles and produce a tough cake.
 I used a hand blender, but you could use a regular blender or even a food processor if that’s what you have.